amadad/summer-intern/README.md

 # 📝 Summer Intern - Smart Research Assistant

-Summer Intern is an innovative strategy agent, designed to serve as a quick research assistant for its users.
+Summer Intern is an business strategy agent, designed to serve as a quick research assistant for its users.
 Easily query specific information about brands and companies, fetching insights about their purpose, positioning, products, key messages, and more.
 The application uses GPT-4 combined with the capabilities of SerpAPI for real-time web search, ensuring accurate and timely data retrieval.
 As users input their queries, the app thoughtfully constructs relevant prompts, systematically dissecting the queried brand or company to provide a comprehensive analysis.

 ## 📖 Table of Contents
 1. [Features](#features)